joshmcarthur/buildplate/README.md

 - [ ] Plugins to automatically store variants from Cura
 - [ ] Plugins to automatically store variants from Slic3r
-- [ ] Ability to interact with library via CLI
+- [ ] Ability to interact with project via CLI
 - [ ] Possibly trying to package the frontend into an Electron.js desktop app
 - [ ] View design file in 3D space
 - [ ] Generate preview from gcode file